djorlando24/pyLabDataLogger/Hardware.md

 You will need to tell pyLabDataLogger which of these devices is found at a given USB device address:

 		Code block

+## Thorlabs TSP01
+Make sure the usbtmc rules are added in /etc/udev/rules.d as per INSTALL.md If the device won't communicate, unplug & replug it.